 Figure 2: (A) Mean probability of exhibiting defensive or cautious behavior in control trials for three snake genera with sufficient response (Fig. 1).
 Behaviors included cautious exploration, fixation, freezing, hisses, head jerks, jaw drops and periscoping.
 Lines represent 95% credible intervals.
 (B) Change in probability of exhibiting defensive or cautious behaviours from the control to each of three sound treatments.
 Values above one indicate increase in probability, and vice versa.
-Light points had credible intervals crossing zero, suggesting no change in probability from control.
+Partially transparent points had credible intervals crossing zero, suggesting no change in probability from control.
 (C) Non-metric multidimensional scaling of defensive/cautious behaviour composition for each genus-sound treatment combination.
 Points with similar behavior composition are clustered on the plot.
 Arrows reflect weighted behavior centroids, where points in the same direction as arrows exhibited more of those behaviors, with arrow length proportional to strength of influence.
 Differences between control (“0”) and treatment points (“1”, “2” and “3”) suggest the type of exhibited defensive behaviors changed in response to sound treatments.
 Symbols for the control and sound 1 are omitted for Acanthophis due to no behaviours being exhibited in those trials.
 Numbers are omitted from Acanthophis and Hoplocephalus symbols due to space constraints.